fdwr/sigkill.dk/blog/2019-10-17-haskell-build-systems-for-non-haskellers.md

-There is also a particularly tricky category of users: people who already have some old or defective Haskell setup that they obtained for a course or idly experiment and since forgot about.
+There is also a particularly tricky category of users: people who already have some old or defective Haskell setup that they obtained for a course or idle experiment and since forgot about.
 Debugging build errors due to interactions with these remnants can be quite maddening.